 |Classroom||Sep 19 - 20, 2017 - 8:00 AM - 5:00 PM||Milwaukee, WI|

-This 1-day course is for corporate/facility environmental personnel who need to assess, control, and manage odor, as well as those tasked with handling odor complaints or designing odor ordinances.
-The course examines how odor is measured and objectively analyzed, how off-site odor impacts are modeled, and strategies to successfully control and minimize odor.
-The course includes case studies on odor issues in industry, exercises on Odor Response Planning, and group activities using basic odor sampling equipment.
+This 1-day course is for corporate/facility environmental personnel who need to assess, control, and manage odor and noise concerns.
+The course examines regulatory thresholds, how to measure and objectively analyze readings, how to model off-site odor impacts, strategies to successfully control and minimize off-site impacts, and complaint management and investigative practices.
+The course includes a review of case studies, how-to develop odor and noise control response plans, and a pseudo-field component, allowing for attendees to use basic odor and noise measuring equipment.
 Attendees learn about:

 |Classroom||May 11, 2017 - 8:00 AM - 5:00 PM||Minneapolis, MN|